yutaro1985/documentation/content/en/security_platform/cspm/getting_started.md

 ### Product configuration

-Select `Posture Management`.
+Select `Posture Management example`.
 You can also configure multiple products at once by selecting their checkbox.

 ### Assess your cloud environment